-Environmental Tobacco Smoke Work Site Regulations (Section 25 of the Sector Act)

-(Section 25 of the Safety Act)

-• May 31, 2004

-Smoking prohibited in virtually all enclosed

-workplaces

-Smoking prohibited

-Smoking prohibited

-Smoking prohibited

-• Smoking prohibited in all enclosed public places that

-are also workplaces

-• Smoking prohibited within 3 metres of any entrance or

-exit of an enclosed workplace (if the area is owned or

-controlled by the employer), except in an enclosed

-shelter designated for smoking, provided the smoke

-does not come into contact with people entering or

-leaving the workplace

-Not applicable

-Legislation strong for protection in indoor

-workplaces

-• Legislation weak for outdoor protection-could be

-strengthened by including patios, playgrounds and

-recreational fields, as well as buffer zones around air

-intakes and windows that open
+Name of legislation Environmental Tobacco Smoke Work Site Regulations (Section 25 of the Safety Act) Date in force • May 31, 2004 Workplaces Smoking prohibited in virtually all enclosed workplaces Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited in all enclosed public places that are also workplaces Outdoor provisions Smoking prohibited within 3 metres of any entrance or exit of an enclosed workplace (if the area is owned or controlled by the employer), except in an enclosed shelter designated for smoking, provided the smoke does not come into contact with people entering or leaving the workplace Provision for municipalities Not applicable Summary Legislation strong for protection from tobacco smoke in indoor workplaces Legislation weak for outdoor protection-could be strengthened by including patios, playgrounds and recreational fields, as well as buffer zones around air intakes and windows that open The legislation is also lagging behind as it does not address electronic cigarettes, waterpipes or other weeds and substances, including cannabis.